Ilyas02828/TailorSystem/README.md

-# A Simple Tailor Shop Management System LILY TMS
+# A Simple Tailor Shop Management System

 ## About this application